Please select the practice for a detailed listing

 Contact: Valeria Cogliani, Clinic Coordinator

-The Center for Family Well-Being
+The Center for Family Well-Being, PLLC

-Other current groups include: middle school girls group; two high school girls groups.
+Fall 2018 Girls In Tune groups: Middle school girls group; two high school girls groups.

 Contact: Kate Kelly, Director

 5039 Connecticut Ave., NW #7, Washington, DC 20008

 Circle in the Square Child and Adolescent Group Programs

 Falls Church, VAOffering relationship-based developmental group experiences for boys and girls ages 5-19 since 1990.
 Groups are designed to provide a safe yet challenging environment within which a full range of relationship skills and competencies can develop.
 Close collaboration with parents through monthly parent groups and individual sessions helps to support the changes the children in our groups and their families are working to make.
 Our groups work with a wide range of children’s issues including depression, anxiety, low self-esteem, distractibility and impulse control issues, difficulties with the expression of anger, and disruptions to family life.
 Our groups are organized by age, grade, and developmental capacity while tending to be heterogeneous in terms of specific issues and problems.
 Our goal is to work on personal and social development in a reality-based context that will promote generalization of gains to the outside world.

 Directors: David A. Beigel, LPC, CGP; David Flohr, PhD, CGP

 109 Park Washington Court, Falls Church, VA 22046